Sleeps Six – Three Bedrooms – Two Bathrooms

 ‘We can’t thank you enough for your brilliance in finding this magical cottage and sharing it with the world!
 It is absolutely glorious and we loathe to leave.
 We will definitely be coming back!’
 Chris, Nozomi and friends, Netherlands, Vancouver and UK.
 Sep ’13

 Please see more guest comments for Lostmarch

 Lostmarch is a stylish stone cottage which has been completely renovated to make the house as comfortable and luxurious as possible.
+The house was originally three stone penty’s that have been joined together, it is therefore long and thin and has a slightly quirky layout.
 The house has high quality fittings and finishings, and a calm, relaxed decor.
 There is a good size garden with wooden terrasse from which you can admire the panoramic views of the sea, whilst eating your croissants for breakfast!

 As with all of our houses, we strive to create interiors that are fresh, stylish and original, steering well clear of the corporate blandness that is all too common in many of the ‘indentikit’ rooms on offer today.

 We have tried to use natural, or recuperated products as much as possible.
 For example, one bedroom has bedside tables made from a fallen 14th century oak from Kistinic, the kitchen is solid wood, with a black granite worksurface, a bedhead is made from an ancient Breton ‘lit-clos’ and there is even a driftwood barrier on the mezzanine, all collected after the storms from Lostmarc’h beach!

 All of the ground floor is finished in a hand-applied, smoothed decorative concrete, and there is underfloor heating throughout.

 The living room has two large sofas with Kenzo cushions and has a 42″ plasma TV with a Dolby DTS 5.1 cinema system and DVD player for watching films and DVDs.
 The house has WiFi throughout.